-It is difficult to get a personal loan from TD Bank because they require a credit score of 750 if you don't have a bank account with them (660 if you do).
+It is hard to get a personal loan from TD Bank because they require a credit score of 750 or better if you don't have a bank account with them (660 or better if you do).
 Other TD Bank requirements include being at least 18 years old, being a U.S. citizen or permanent resident, and having enough income to afford monthly loan payments.

 TD Bank Personal Loan Requirements